Instagram/ig-json-parser/README.md

 See the [CONTRIBUTING](.github/CONTRIBUTING.md) file for how to help out.
 Contributions are always welcome!

 # License
-ig-json-parser is MIT licensed, as found in the [LICENSE](LICENSE) file.
+ig-json-parser is MIT licensed, as found below or in the [LICENSE](LICENSE) file.

 ```Groovy
 MIT License